odestry/theme-development-helpers/README.md

 > You can check the [Google Structured Data Docs](https://developers.google.com/search/docs/appearance/site-names) for more information.

-#### Debugging previews
+#### Debugging structured data

-To debug your social share previews, you can use the [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/) and the [Twitter Card Validator](https://cards-dev.twitter.com/validator).
+To debug your structured data, you can use the [Google Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool) and the [Google Rich Results Test](https://search.google.com/test/rich-results).

 ## UI

+These are user interface snippets that are optimized and can be reused within your theme.

 ### Image